matthewatkins/eslint-config-atkins/readme.md

 }
 ```

+**NOTE** The following reading is mostly inaccurate now since removing Prettier.

-Further ESLint / Prettier configuration help can be found by reading [this article and following step 1.
+Further ESLint ~~/ Prettier~~ configuration help can be found by reading [this article and following step 1.
 "Remove conflicting rules and run serially"](https://blog.logrocket.com/automate-formatting-and-fixing-javascript-code-with-prettier-and-eslint/)

 ## With VS Code